-I knew this piece had age but didn’t realize the age range until I got it home and did some research through Google.
-Sorry I don’t have an image of the appearance of the c
+I knew this piece was old but didn’t realize the age range until I got it home and did some research through Google.
+Sorry, I don’t have an image of the appearance of the c

 drawers when we